sontol/RingToken/readme.md

 ### The Cryptos

 I used some part of libsecp256k1 and sha3 from Ethereum's repo.
 It is included in the folder.
 Since everything is a header I just include them all.
 I used [nw-gyp] to create the .node file and copy that file to the root of the .html file.

+# Usage Note

+Folder pubkeys, privkeys, and keychain.txt need to be copied between Mint and Mix to keep it synchronized

+# Donation

+Well, if you want to give me money I won't say no :) ETH(0x76fb135944db90c440fe881e07e7f5d7e6b82bcb)

  [realtime compiler]: https://chriseth.github.io/browser-solidity/
 [Level]: https://github.com/Level
 [nw-gyp]: https://github.com/nwjs/nw-gyp